megha-ag/job-broker/README.md

 2. `pushMany(messages)` - This pushes an array of messages to a single queue.
 All the messages in the array must have one `jobType` and that `jobType` must correspond to a single queue.
 This method can only be invoked once.
 The invoker must listen for the `queue-pushmany-completed` event before pushing the next set of messages.
 3. `schedule(message, when)` - This pushes a message to one or more queues, but messages will only be processed after the delay (in seconds) specified by `when`.
 The delay is counted from the present time.
 4. `connect()` - This is the first function that should be called by a script using the broker.
 This call will result in a `queue-ready` event once a particular queue is ready.
 The script using the broker can count when all queues are ready or can do something once a particular queue it is interested in is ready.
-5. `start()` - After all queues are ready, a script using the broker to start the message processing cycle.
-If this is called before ALL queues are ready, the queues that are not ready will generate a `queue-error` event.
-6. `stop()` - This stops the message processing cycle.
+5. `stop()` - This stops the message processing cycle for all queues.

 Broker Events
 -------------
 A script using the broker can register for certain events.
 The following is a list of events raised by the broker:
-* `queue-ready` - This event is raised when the queue is ready to start processing messages
+* `queue-ready` - This event is raised when the queue is ready to start processing messages.
+The worker module and queue module are passed in this event (in that order), thus the script using the broker can call `queue.start()` to start listening for messages.
+* `queue-started` - This event is raised when the queue has started listening for messages.
+The `worker` and `queue` are passed as arguments (in that order).
+* `queue-stopped` - This event is raised when a queue has stopped listening for messages.
+The `worker` and the `queue` are passed as arguments (in that order).
 * `queue-error` - This event is raised when there is an error as a result of a queue operation
 * `queue-success` - This event is raised when a message was successfully queued.
 Please note that if a job type has multiple queues registered, then this event will be raised multiple times (one time per queue)
 * `work-completed` - This event is raised when a consumer signals that it is done processing the message